asantone/pk12/docs/02-Chapter2.md

 E              164.81           522

 ## Decoration
-According to @decoration, the didgeridoo may be decorated.
+According to @harris, the didgeridoo may be decorated.
 Many designs are inspired by nature and traditional pigments contributed an array of earth-tone hues to the instrument.
 See Figures \@ref(fig:patternsA) and \@ref(fig:patternsB) for some examples.

 <div class="figure" style="text-align: center">
 <img src="img/patternsA.jpg" alt="Didgeridoo decorations.
 Photo by Bernard Spragg, NZ.
 Public Domain." width="50%" />